-40 Years After The Assassination Of Harvey Milk, LGBT Candidates Find Success
+40 Years After The Assassination Of Harvey Milk, LGBTQ Candidates Find Success

 "You know I am the only LGBT person on the Board of Supervisors and that is less representation than our community has had in decades.
 That's a little concerning to me."

-But there is much more LGBT representation where it would have been hard to imagine four decades ago, from rural Minnesota to Kansas and Arizona.
-LGBT activist Gwenn Craig, who came to San Francisco in the 1970s and worked with Harvey Milk before he was killed, traces it all back to Milk pushing people to come out of the closet.
+But there is much more LGBTQ representation where it would have been hard to imagine four decades ago, from rural Minnesota to Kansas and Arizona.
+LGBTQ activist Gwenn Craig, who came to San Francisco in the 1970s and worked with Harvey Milk before he was killed, traces it all back to Milk pushing people to come out of the closet.

 "I do think that he sort of started this path that made it possible for the openly gay officials that were elected in this last round," says Craig.
 "And it makes me so proud."

-And surely would have made Harvey Milk proud too.
+And surely would have made Harvey Milk proud, too.